 Located in the heart of the rolling countryside of Perth and Kinross, at only around 30 miles from Edinburgh, is the beautiful Lodge at Fossoway Stables.
-This tranquil self-catering accommodation takes up to four guests and sits on an elevated position overlooking an abundance of nature with fields, hills and trees as far as the eyes can see.
+This tranquil self-catering accommodation houses two guests and sits on an elevated position overlooking an abundance of nature with fields, hills and trees as far as the eyes can see.

-Owners Karen and Chris, who stay onsite and run the large country estate, have ensured the Lodge has everything you need for a truly relaxing stay and I can wait to share my experience with you.
+Owners Karen and Chris, who stay onsite and run the large country estate, have ensured the Lodge has everything you need for a truly relaxing stay.
 The location of the lodge makes it an ideal base to visit many stunning areas around this part of Scotland.

-A small dining table ensures you can sit and eat your meal comfortably.
+A small dining table ensures you can sit and eat your meal comfortably but can also double as a good place to set up your laptop if working remotely.
 I especially loved sitting here, looking out to the view and enjoying a well deserved glass of wine after a long walk.

 As well as a selection of family games and DVD’s to choose from there is a variety of good reading material.
 One of the many books you will find here at a the lodge is ‘The Art of Coorie’ by Gabriella Bennett.

 ‘Coorie’ in Scottish means to snuggle or nestle and Fossoway Stables have definitely managed to encompass this in their lodge in every way.
 From lots of cosy scatter cushions, throws in different textures, furniture accented with wood and quirky art that reflects the surrounding nature.